kuhn-ruess/cmdbsyncer-docs/docs/checkmk/create_downtimes.md

 ## Timezones
 Downtimes in Checkmk need to be Timezone aware.
-The Downtimes you enter in the gui, will have the Timezone of the Server/ Docker Container where you installed the syncer.
+The Downtimes you enter the gui, will have the Timezone of the Server/ Docker Container where you installed the syncer.
 But for the Downtime used in Checkmk, you need to overwrite maybe with the local_config.py.

 Example local_config.py: